We include products we think are useful for our readers. If you buy through links on this page, we may earn a small

 - raising the head of the bed between 6 and 8 inches (extra pillows don’t work)

 - wearing loose-fitting clothing to relieve pressure around the abdomen

-Medications — especially PPIs — are generally effective in treating symptoms of GERD.
-Other medications that may help include:
+Medications, especially PPIs, are generally effective in treating symptoms of GERD.
+Others that may help include:

 - antacids such as Alka-Seltzer, Maalox, Rolaids, or Tums

-- foaming agents like Gaviscon (which reduces stomach acid by delivering an antacid with a foaming agent)
+- foaming agents such as Gaviscon, which reduce stomach acid by delivering an antacid with a foaming agent